 As huge supporters of anal sex play, the last thing we want to do is instill fear in you or exacerbate any that you already have.
-The point of this article is to inform you about some things that may, or may not, happen to you, or your sex partners from stuffing things up your butt.
-Don’t worry though.
-The average occurrence is either very easily solved, might involve a bit of embarrassment, or at worse, require some minor surgery to correct.
-None of this should keep you from enjoy your anus to the fullest.
+The point of this article is to inform you about some things that may or may not happen to you or your sex partners from stuffing things up your butt.
+Don’t worry, though.
+The average occurrence is either very easily solved, might involve a bit of embarrassment, or, at most, require some minor surgery to correct.
+None of this should keep you from enjoying your anus to the fullest.
 All sex comes with risk, and anal sex is no different.
-So, calm down, relax and learn about some things you might experience and how to deal with it.
+So, calm down, relax and learn about some things you might experience and how to deal with them.

-We are going to stay focused on things that you put inside your rectum.
-This includes objects designed to fit in comfortably, like dicks, butt plugs and dildos as well as things that were never designed or intended to be placed anywhere inside of your body, like light bulbs, glass bottles, baseball bats and/or oversized vegetables.
-Finally, we will discuss fisting as it is the most common activity which can cause damage inside of your rectum.
+We will stay focused on things you put inside your rectum.
+This includes objects designed to fit in comfortably, like dicks, butt plugs, and dildos, as well as things that were never designed or intended to be placed anywhere inside of your body, like light bulbs, glass bottles, baseball bats, and/or oversized vegetables.
+Finally, we will discuss fisting, as it is the most common activity that can cause damage to your rectum.

-For the record, anal sex is amazing, when done properly.
-When done incorrectly, it can be painful and cause long lasting physical complications.
-Be smart about what, and who, you cram up your crack.
+For the record, anal sex is amazing when done correctly.
+When done incorrectly, it can be painful and cause long-lasting physical complications.
+Be smart about what and who, you cram up your crack.

 Anal anatomy 101